Please read the following guidelines in full before submitting an application. For further questions, please refer to the FAQ below.

 - What are Trailblazer Outdoor Clubs?
 A new program initiative to provide high schools the opportunity, structure, and funding to create a student club focused on outdoor activities.

 - What activities can the club pursue?
 Any outdoor activity which is in line with the N.C.
-Outdoor Heritage Advisory Council’s supported activities e.g. hiking, kayaking, canoeing, mountaineering, caving, camping, mountain biking, wildlife watching, fishing, archery, and hunting.
+Youth Outdoor Engagement Commission’s supported activities e.g. hiking, kayaking, canoeing, mountaineering, caving, camping, mountain biking, wildlife watching, fishing, archery, and hunting.
 Check out the sample curriculum above for ideas on what the academic school year could look like for your club!

 - What activities are not funded?
 Sports, indoor activities, or activities that use electronics.